Third or Subsequent DWI

 Facing charges for driving while intoxicated (DWI, also referred to as “DUI”) can be an excruciating experience.
 It can be even more excruciating if you have been previously been convicted of driving while intoxicated and are fearful that this time the penalties will be even more severe than the last time.

 Drunk driving laws in Texas aim to deter individuals from becoming repeat offenders by increasing the penalties with each subsequent conviction.
 In order to prevent yourself from being buried under the repercussions of a third or subsequent conviction, it is imperative that you consult with a qualified criminal defense lawyer.

-Third DWI Lawyer in Austin TX
+Texas Third DWI Lawyer

 If you have been arrested in West Lake Hills, Sunset Valley, Austin, Pflugerville, Lakeway, Lago Visto, or any of the surrounding cities or counties in Texas, the Law Office of Kevin Bennett will proudly represent you.

 Kevin Bennett is a tactical defense lawyer and courtroom veteran who will work hard to ensure that your rights are upheld and your best interests are always at the forefront of your defense strategy.
 Contact Kevin Bennett today at 512-476-4626 to schedule a consultation to discuss your legal options.

 Texas Penal Code on Third or Subsequent DWI Offenses

 - What is Actual Physical Control of a Vehicle?

 - Penalties For a Third DUI Conviction in Travis County

 In Texas, a person can be charged with DWI if he or she operates a vehicle in a public place, while intoxicated.
 According to Tex.
 Pen.
 Code Ann. § 49.01, a driver is considered intoxicated if his or her blood alcohol content is .08 or higher, or if his or her normal mental or physical faculties are impaired due to the consumption of drugs or alcohol.